 Near the Latina district you’ll find the San Miguel Market which is lined with stalls and old taverns offering sharing tapas (raciones).
 You can try tapas from across Spain, including the Basque region and Galacia, but also local ones such as chickpea stew, cocido, or if you’re feeling brave, tripe stewed in tomato with paprika and chorizo, in a dish called callos.

-If you’re travelling with younger children, Madrid still has plenty for a weekend away.
+If you’re travelling with younger children, Madrid still has plenty for a mini-break.
 The Zoo, in Caso del Campo (on the metro) has animals from five continents, whilst Faunia has some 4,000 animals in four dedicated eco-zones.
 For a bit of stargazing, the Planetarium has daily shows and workshops, whilst Aquopolis water park has 12 water attractions.

 For something a bit more off the beaten track, then two of Madrid’s train stations have been transformed.

 The Atocha covered train station seems more like a tropical garden than a commuter zone, where a section no longer in use now contains a garden of 7,000 plants.

 The capital’s first metro station Chamberi (between the Bilbao and Iglesia stops) was abandoned.
 Now a museum dedicated to the history of Madrid Metro, its platform zero has old ticket offices, turnstiles and maps, and all the original advertising of 1919, composed of coloured tiles.

 A bronze statue of a bear on its hind legs snuffling at a tree can be found at Puerta del Sol.
 The bear has been a symbol of Madrid since the 13th century, although these days the real-life ones can only be found in northern Spain.
 Head to the Casino Gran Madrid to find a giant frog sculpture on the pavement outside.
 Under Franco’s regime, gambling was forbidden, so to mark a return to the tables, the casino gifted the city this lucky frog.